adrianromano/adrianromano.github.io/_pages/about.md

 R and Python are the programming tools that I most often used to do my Data Science works.
 Feel free to explore my portfolio to browse some of these projects.

-Outside of my technical nerdy life, I have other hobbies that I also often do in my leisure time such as playing fingerstyle guitar, pick-up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch)!
+Outside of my technical "nerdy" life, I also have other hobbies that I often do in my leisure time such as playing fingerstyle guitar, pick-up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch!)

 My life journey does not just ends here though!
-I also have future plans and goals which include:
+I also have some future plans and goals that includes:

 - Obtain a Master Degree in Data Science and/or MBA
 - Broaden my knowledge of Deep Learning and Artificial Intelligence
 - Tackle some more certificates and competitions (especially for Big Data projects)
+- Broaden my knowledge of Forex Trading
 - Learn to sing and play the piano
-- Travel around the World!
+- Travel around the World
+- Eat good foods !!

+and so much more!

-And that’s about it!
-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adrian-r-angkawijaya-717b53161/) or shoot a dm if you want to discuss opportunities, collaboration or just share about anything in general.
+That’s about it for my introduction!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adrian-r-angkawijaya-717b53161/) or shoot me a dm if you want to discuss opportunities, collaboration or just share about anything in general.
 I’m always happy to talk!

 Thanks for reading !